tplesnar/Packages/DocBlockr/README.md

 ### Reformatting paragraphs ###

 Inside a comment block, hit `Alt+Q` to wrap the lines to make them fit within your rulers.
+If you would like subsequent lines in a paragraph to be indented, you can adjust the `jsdocs_indentation_spaces_same_para` setting.
+For example, a value of `3` might look like this:

+    /**
+     * Duis sed arcu non tellus eleifend ullamcorper quis non erat.
+Curabitur
+     *   metus elit, ultrices et tristique a, blandit at justo.
+     * @param  {String} foo Lorem ipsum dolor sit amet.
+     * @param  {Number} bar Nullam fringilla feugiat pretium.
+Quisque
+     *   consectetur, risus eu pellentesque tincidunt, nulla ipsum imperdiet
+     *   massa, sit amet adipiscing dolor.
+     * @return {[Type]}
+     */

 ### Adding extra tags ###